Jakeisbored/fire-tracker/README.md

   </a>
 </p>

+**Note : this is a very basic / small version that i did in a couple of hours .
+I intend to update and step up its performance and usage through updates .
+Have fun!**

 # Getting started
 1. Install the package
 2. Here is a list of functions available for now :